simonw/datasette/docs/full_text_search.rst

 SQLite full-text search includes support for `a variety of advanced queries <https://www.sqlite.org/fts5.html#full_text_query_syntax>`__, including ``AND``, ``OR``, ``NOT`` and ``NEAR``.

-By default Datasette disables these features to ensure they do not cause any confusion for users who are not aware of them.
-You can disable this escaping and use the advanced queries by adding ``?_searchmode=raw`` to the table page query string.
+By default Datasette disables these features to ensure they do not cause errors or confusion for users who are not aware of them.
+You can disable this escaping and use the advanced queries by adding ``&_searchmode=raw`` to the table page query string.

+If you want to enable these operators by default for a specific table, you can do so by adding ``"searchmode": "raw"`` to the metadata configuration for that table, see :ref:`full_text_search_table_or_view`.

+If that option has been specified in the table metadata but you want to over-ride it and return to the default behavior you can append ``&_searchmode=escaped`` to the query string.

 .. _full_text_search_table_or_view: